Getting Started

 # Workspace path (default: ./workspace)CLASPER_WORKSPACE=./workspace

-# Optional: auto-create task with this titleCLASPER_DEFAULT_TASK=My Agent ThreadStep 5: Start the Daemon
+# Optional: auto-create task with this titleCLASPER_DEFAULT_TASK=My Agent ThreadStep 5: Start Clasper Core

-Section titled “Step 5: Start the Daemon”npm run devClasper starts at http://localhost:8081.
+Section titled “Step 5: Start Clasper Core”npm run devClasper Core starts at http://localhost:8081 (default).

 Verify it’s running: